 - Appearing object, referent object, object of engagement

 - Root text: Classifications of Mind (Lorik), by Khenpo Tsultrim Gyamtso Rinpoche, Nitartha Institute Publications: email@example.com

 - Mind and Its World I Sourcebook, Nitartha Institute Publications:

 - Root text: Collected Topics (Düdra), by Acharya Lama Tenpa Gyaltsen, Nitartha Institute Publications: firstname.lastname@example.org

 - Clear Thinking Workbook, Nitartha Institute Publications:

 You are responsible for purchasing your course texts.
-For Nitartha Institute Publications, please allow 3 weeks for delivery of texts in North America, and for overseas shipping, please allow 2–3 weeks for airmail and 4–6 weeks for surface shipping.
+For texts from Nitartha Institute Publications, please email Tashi at email@example.com and allow 3 weeks for delivery of texts in North America.
+For overseas shipping, please allow 2–3 weeks for airmail and 4–6 weeks for surface shipping.

 Mode of Instruction